tbgicgeb/ThyPredict/README.md

 ## Key Files

-- **`MyAppinstaller_mrc.install`**: Installs the MATLAB Runtime.
+- **`MyAppinstaller_mcr.install`**: Installs the MATLAB Runtime.
 It's a large file (3.4GB) hosted externally and should be downloded from [https://apexbtic.icgeb.res.in/thypredict/MyAppInstaller_mcr.install](https://apexbtic.icgeb.res.in/thypredict/MyAppInstaller_mcr.install).
 - **`MATLAB/`**: Blank directory where the MATLAB Runtime will be installed.
 - **`input-image/`**: Directory to place input images for the pipeline.
 - **`thipredict.py`**: Main file for stages I and II of the pipeline.